Hiccup246/npm-expansions/README.md

     with bubble up patterns like `?`
     3. Refactor NpmExpansions to be instantiated once in the main and then passed around.
 This will increase performance and allow the dynamic updating of the expansions.txt file in a separate thread.
+    4. Consider my binary crates and whether they should have libraries for their modules
 <br>

 # 🗺️ Long Term ToDo